CreationsXJohnC/updated-portfolio-website/README.md

 ## 🛠 Production Updates Workflow

-To quickly add or reorder projects on the live site without changing any UI code, use the JSON-driven setup under `api/`.
+To quickly add or reorder projects on the live site without changing any UI code, use the JSON-driven setup under the integrated portfolio app.

-- Source of truth: `api/projects-config.json`
+- Source of truth: `integrated-portfolio/api/projects-config.json`
-- Serverless GraphQL: `api/graphql.js` loads this JSON and serves projects to the client
+- Serverless GraphQL (deployed with the integrated app): `integrated-portfolio/api/graphql.js` loads this JSON and serves projects to the client
+- Client GraphQL endpoint: `/api/graphql` (configured via `integrated-portfolio/client/.env.*`)
-- Deploy target: Vercel rewrites `/graphql` to `/api/graphql` per `vercel.json`
+- Deploy target: Vercel uses `integrated-portfolio/vercel.json` for routes and functions

 ### Add or Update a Project
-- Edit `api/projects-config.json` and add/update a project object with:
+- Edit `integrated-portfolio/api/projects-config.json` and add/update a project object with:
   - `title`, `shortDescription`, `description`, `technologies`, `imageUrl`, `liveUrl`, `githubUrl`
   - `featured` (`true` for Home Featured), `order` (integer display order), `status` (`published`), `category`
 - Place the screenshot in `integrated-portfolio/client/public/projects` and reference it via `imageUrl` like `/projects/<filename>.png`.